Lane County Court Records

 Address: 151 W. 7th Ave., Suite 100-1A, Eugene, OR 97401

-A birth certificate order form is available for download.
-Eligibility to receive a certificate is governed by Oregon Vital Records eligibility rules.
+birth certificate order form is available for download.
+Eligibility to receive a certificate is determined by Oregon Vital Records eligibility rules.
 For statewide vital records services, contact:

 Address: 800 NE Oregon Street, Room 205, Portland, OR 97232